-Aimed at the beginner’s market, this may not be the best choice for performing.
+Aimed at the beginner’s market, this may not be the best 88 key keyboard for performing.
 However, it’s an excellent practice keyboard that features semi-weighted keys.
 Again, this can get new players used to the idea of weighted keys without confusing them.

 It has a max polyphony of 128 and is extremely cost-effective.
 I also like the headphone jack, which allows you to play without disturbing others.